distbit0/distbit.xyz/_posts/2023-06-15-error-detection-and-falsification-strategies-for-AI-agents.md

 articleUrl: https://distbit.xyz/Error-detection-and-falsification-strategies-for-AI-agents
 author: distbit
 category: blog
-date: '2023-06-15 00:00 '
+date: 2023-06-15 00:00
 description: null
 headerImage: false
 layout: post
 tag:
 - main
 title: Error detection and falsification strategies for AI agents
+---

----Strategies for error-correction/error-detection/falsification for use when creating LLM-based Agents:
+Strategies for error-correction/error-detection/falsification for use when creating LLM-based Agents:
 - Conceptual ideas
 	- Testing whether a conclusion is arrived at via multiple reasoning paths
 	- Testing whether a conclusion is arrived at via a more detailed analysis/reasoning pathway